First North Western: Rolling stock

 First North Western inherited a fleet of Mark 2 carriages, Class 101, 142, 150, 153, 156 and 158 diesel multiple units, and Class 309 and 323 electric multiple units.
 The Mark 2 carriages were generally hauled by EWS Class 37 locomotives and were used on North Wales services.

 To operate the Manchester Airport to London Euston services, two Class 322s were hired from West Anglia Great Northern.

-First North Western ordered 11 two-carriage and 16 three-carriage Class 175 Coradias to replace the Mark 2 carriages, Class 101s and Class 309s.
+First North Western ordered 11 two-carriage and 16 three-carriage Class 175 Coradia 1000s to replace the Mark 2 carriages, Class 101s and Class 309s.
 Originally some were to be Class 180 Adelantes, capable of running at 125 mph, but this was later changed to an all-Class 175 fleet.

 Problems with the Class 175s saw locomotive-hauled trains reinstated on North Wales services from June 2002, with EWS Class 47s and First Great Western Mark 2 carriages.

 In February 2004, Class 31 locomotives were hired from Fragonset to top and tail Mark 2 carriages on Blackpool to Chester services.